-The Latest: EU urges Kosovo, Serbia to return to dialogue
+The Latest: Kosovo arrests 6 ethnic Serbs for obstruction

 The armed operation angered Serbia, which immediately put the Serbian army on full alert in response.
 A Russian U.N. employee was among more than two dozen people arrested.

-Serbian President Aleksadar Vucic says NATO-led peacekeepers in Kosovo “lied” when they said they had informed Belgrade in advance of the police action.
+Serbian President Aleksandar Vucic says NATO-led peacekeepers in Kosovo “lied” when they said they had informed Belgrade in advance of the police action.

 The raid was the latest flare-up in long-simmering tensions between Serbia and its former province.